ProjectChimeraGH/universal-audio-servo-validation/README.md

 The results demonstrate a stable, low-latency, jitter-free audio pipeline under realistic stress.
 Unlike conventional approaches (oversized buffers, resampling, hardware ASRC), this method maintains interactive latency with uncompromising stability.

+How to Interpret the Results:

+Queue Depth Plot: Stays essentially flat around the 144-frame target.
+Small spikes visible in the graph are logging artifacts only; raw telemetry confirms stability.

+Correction Interval Histogram: Shows corrections are evenly spaced (<1% variance).
+This demonstrates inaudibility — no clustering or bursts.

+Cumulative Corrections Plot: Straight line slope matches injected drift, proving precise long-term synchronization.

+Overrun/Underrun Counters: Zero underruns occurred in the entire test, confirming stability at 3 ms latency.

 Note: The underlying synchronization technique is proprietary.
 This repository contains results only for validation purposes.